rafael-santiago/kryptos/doc/BUILD.md

 ## Advanced build commands for contributors

 If you want to contribute, thank you!
-Maybe the following informations can be useful to you.
+Maybe the following information can be useful to you.

 ### Skipping the HMAC tests